laurenc206/ecommerce_storefront/README.md

 <br/>

 ## Future Versions
-In the future updates I plan to add pagination to help with loading latency and inpmelement customer accounts, which will include creating customer profiles, storring previous orders and reviews.
-In order to remain consistent, this functionality will be implemented in the dashboard but data for the store will be obtained through API calls.
+In the future updates I plan to add pagination to help with loading latency and customer accounts, which will include creating customer profiles, storring previous orders and customer reviews.
+In order to remain consistent, this data will be storred using the dashboard service and obtained through API calls made to the server running the dashboard.

-I also plan to add inventory to the dashboard and enable multiple color and sizing options be applied to a single item.
+I also plan to add inventory management and enable multiple color and sizing options be applied to a single item.
 These changes will be done on the dashboard, however, the storefront will also need to be updated to display product options and quantities.

 <br/>